isaacbernat/presentations/optimise/final.md

 - `>100x` (v12)
 - `1.4x` (v07)

-So even when performance is critical, one must know that simply porting Python code to C++ may not be the magical solution to all their problems.
-The range of speedups may vary wildly and one must always measure and consider alternatives.
+So even when performance is critical, one must know that simply **porting Python code to C++ may not be the magical solution** to all their problems.
+The range of speedups may vary wildly and one must **always measure and consider alternatives**.

  N.b. we didn't show **CO0 and CO3**, different optimisation flags, but using one or another provides a speedup **between 1.5x and 6x** for these 14 versions. **PyPy** on some occasions is **faster than CO0**.